3 Reasons Why Your Company Should Participate In Community Service

 It's An Important Part Of Your Employer Brand

 Imagine this situation!
 You're heavily recruiting a potential new employee and it's down to your company and a rival company.
-The pay and benefits are similar and ultimately the employee chooses your company because they're impressed with your community service efforts.
+The pay and benefits are similar but, ultimately, the employee chooses your company because they're impressed with your community service efforts.

 This isn't a far-fetched scenario!

-Community service is an essential part of your employer branding efforts, According to a 2017 Glassdoor.com survey, 75% of U.S. workers surveyed said they expect their employer to support community service/volunteer efforts.
+Community service is an essential part of a company's employer branding efforts.
+According to a 2017 Glassdoor survey, 75% of U.S. workers surveyed said they expect their employer to support community service/volunteer efforts.
 It's also an essential part of a company's culture, as 70% of employees surveyed by Deloitte said volunteer activities are more likely to boost employee morale than company-sponsored happy hours.

 Job seekers want to know what type of charitable efforts your company is involved in and those efforts should be featured prominently on your company's website under your company culture section and on social media.
 Knowing that a company is socially aware and that they have an opportunity to do some good is an attractive perk for job seekers looking for their next career opportunity.